Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     @workspace where do I add additional unit tests?
     ```

-- Copilot will give a suggestion to add unit tests to the `Controllers/PlanesControllerTests.cs` file in the `WrightBrothersApi.Tests` project.
+- Copilot will give a suggestion to add unit tests to the `Controllers/PlaneControllerTests.cs` file in the `WrightBrothersApi.Tests` project.

-- You can add additional unit tests in the `PlanesControllerTests` class in the `WrightBrothersApi.Tests/Controllers/PlaneControllerTests.cs` file.
+- You can add additional unit tests in the `PlaneControllerTests` class in the `WrightBrothersApi.Tests/Controllers/PlaneControllerTests.cs` file.

 - Open the `PlaneController.cs` file.